tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 ---
 {% include notes.html %}

 {{note}} This course is all about learning by doing, but while *doing* various activities, I'm going to periodically pause and dive into some more abstract concepts to fill in more detail.
-This is one of those moments.{{end}}
+This is one of those deep dive moments.{{end}}

 ## An API is an interface between systems
-In general, an API (Application Programming Interface) provides an interface between two systems.
+In general, an API (or Application Programming Interface) provides an interface between two systems.
 It's like a cog that allows two systems to interact with each other.

 <a href="http://bit.ly/1DexWM0"><img src="{{ "/images/restapicourse/spinning_gears.jpg" | prepend: site.baseurl }}" alt="Spinning gears.
 By Brent 2.0.
 Flickr." /></a>